uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

     - mkinitcpio already implements objcopy functions which could be reused
 16. systemd-sysupdate download helper to become ‘pluggable’, so casync or other can be used instead of the built-in downloader (http).
 17. Add Glossary as a separate file to the same uapi-group repository where minutes etc. are stored.
+18. Add SPDX/SBOM field in os-release that points to local file or URL **TODO #18**

 ## Meeting minutes

 ### OS images and integrity
-- UKI (unified kernel image):is a new kernel/initrd format, see: https://github.com/systemd/systemd/pull/24351
+- UKI (unified kernel image): a new kernel/initrd format, see: https://github.com/systemd/systemd/pull/24351
    - limited to 4GB to fit into EFI space
    - Secure, immutable, all in a single file (easy to update)
-   - Baked-in Initrd, cmdline, root credentials (signed list of TPM PCR 11 values, key that signs the list)
+   - Baked-in initrd, cmdline, root credentials (signed list of TPM PCR 11 values, key that signs the list)
-   - simplified storage of OS secrets like disk encryption keys, making updates less brittle
+   - simplified storage of OS secrets, like disk encryption keys, making updates less brittle
-   - Credentials next to the UKI are also gathered and passed to the boot
+   - Credentials next to the UKI are also gathered and passed to the booted system
-   - wrapped in a PE file signed for secure boot
+   - wrapped in a PE file, signed for UEFI Secure Boot
    - There is a Red Hat feature request to allow multiple kernel cmdline in a single UKI, bootloader generates menu based on that (eg: debug mode, safe mode, etc.)
    - Lack of bootloader-passed, custom command line could create issues later. **TODO #3** to fix this.
 - Root fs: UKI cmdline can have verity roothash, credentials can extended that